Friday, November 11, 2016

 “I cannot believe that the Polar Forest passed the test,” the Nasty North Wind moaned.

 “I banish you to the South Pole, except for the winter season,” he declared.
 “Each fall when the season turns to winter, you may visit the Northern Hemisphere, but only for three months with peaceful winds.
 You will also never attack my palace again.
 Be gone!
-Never return to me, foolish, arrogant tempest!
+Never return to me, arrogant tempest!
 I hope you get tired of freezing the world and bring warmth instead.”

 “I bow to your greatness, Christmas Frost King,” the Nasty North Wind said.
 He departed for the South Pole.
 His once large uproar was a small breeze.